Orca surprise in Hauraki Gulf

 Boaties in the Hauraki Gulf were treated to a spectacle when a pod of friendly orcas came up to their boat and played for about half and hour.

-Suzie Doig said she was in Home Bay at Motutapu Island at about 5pm on Saturday then the killer whales approached.
+Husband and wife Mark and Suzie Doig were sailing in Home Bay at Motutapu Island about 5pm on Saturday when the killer whales approached.

 "We were just coming into the bay to anchor and spotted them, about five orcas.